scafi/scafi/README.md

 package experiments

-// Method #1: Use an incarnation which is already defined import it.unibo.scafi.incarnations.BasicSimulationIncarnation.AggregateProgram
+// Method #1: Use an incarnation which is already defined
+// (Note: BasicSimulationIncarnation is defined in module 'scafi-simulator') import it.unibo.scafi.incarnations.BasicSimulationIncarnation.AggregateProgram

 // Method #2: Define a custom incarnation and import stuff from it